mtolkoff/BacteriaEDA/README.md

 Simple code which gets one out of every 10 lines from a very large file.

 ### addNamesLoop.py
 Code which takes the original database format and replace the OTU numbers with names.
-I do not believe it can be run as-is however.
+Does not produce an output file.
+Either include one or I recommend running in the python interface on the command line.

 ## Model